tinic/blcd-driver/README.md

 ![Alt text](assembly3.jpg)

-The push in fitting were completely cooked by the old motor:
+The push in fittings were completely cooked by the old motor:

 ![Alt text](assembly4.jpg)